 What are the effects of bullying?

-Anyone who has experienced bullying knows how upsetting it is.
-We may feel alone, unsafe, afraid, stressed, humiliated, angry, ashamed and rejected.
-Often we feel that there is no escape and may do things so we can ‘fit in’, like changing our appearance or acting differently.
-Sometimes we might want to hurt others, or ourselves, because of it.
+Sometimes a person might feel that there is no escape and may do things to ‘fit in’, like changing their appearance or acting differently.
+They may believe some of the awful things said about them, which can impact their sense of self.
+Sometimes they might want to hurt others, or themselves, because of it.

-What you can do about bullying
+What can you do about bullying?

 If you are being bullied face-to-face, try to follow these steps: